-An individual's demographic attributes, partisanship, political ideology, religion and sexual orientation continue to affect their vote decision regarding same-sex marriage.
-In looking at the marginal effect of each of these factors, one's ethnic/racial identity, partisanship, religion, and sexual orientation have the largest impact on the likelihood of supporting Proposition 8.
-Respondents who are born again Christians are .27 more likely to support Proposition 8, whereas respondents who identify as homosexual are .27 less likely to vote in favor of Proposition 8.
-The effect of identifying as a Republican is also fairly substantial; Republicans are .21 more likely to support Proposition 8 than are Independents.
-Finally, relative to White voters, Blacks are .19 more likely to vote in favor of Proposition 8.
-Similar to the conclusions reached by Lewis (2003), this analysis of Black voters in Los Angeles suggests that Black opinions on same-sex marriage remain distinct, even when accounting for other salient factors that can affect public opinion on issues pertaining to gay rights.
-And while the direct impact of race is not as great as partisanship and religious affiliation, it is a relatively sizable impact, and is considerably larger than political ideology or one's socioeconomic background.

-The final piece of analysis attempts to assess the validity of those media reports suggesting that the record turnout amongst Blacks and Latinos explains the passage of Proposition 8.
-In an effort to do so, Table 6 calculates the number of Black and Latino voters supporting Proposition 8, based on their 2008 turnout rate as well as their 2004 turnout rate.^{xx} These estimates are estimated based on both the NEP data (columns 2-3) as well as the independent exit poll survey conducted by David Binder Research (DBR), which is used in Egan and Sherill's (2009) report.

-If Latino and Blacks' increased rates of turnout were responsible for the passage of Proposition 8, then would their vote preferences, if calculated at the 2004 turnout rates, result in a defeat of Proposition 8?
-The total number of voters who casted their ballots on Prop 8 were 10,271,399 and the difference in the number of voters who supported and opposed the initiative is 504,479.^{xxi} If Black and Latinos voters in 2008 voted at the same rates as they did in 2004, their combined support for Proposition 8 still far exceeds the vote difference in support/opposition of it.
-Moreover, regardless of the survey estimates used (DBR or NEP), the total number of Blacks and Latinos who voted for Proposition 8 would still have led to its passage.
-Thus, the increase in the rates of Black and Latino turnout in the 2008 general election is not to blame for the passage of

 Proposition 8.
-Even if these two groups in the California voted at the same levels as they did in 2004, it would still have been enough to ban same-sex marriage in California.
+The effect of identifying as a Republican is also fairly substantial; Republicans were .21 more likely to support Proposition 8 than were Independents.
+Finally, relative to white voters, blacks were .19 more likely to vote in favor of Proposition 8.
+Similar to the conclusions reached by Lewis (2003), this analysis of black voters in Los Angeles suggests that black opinions on same-sex marriage remain distinct, even when accounting for other salient factors that can affect public opinion on issues pertaining to gay rights.
+And while the direct impact of race is not as great as partisanship and religious affiliation, it is a relatively sizable impact and is considerably larger than political ideology or one's socioeconomic background.

+The final piece of analysis attempts to assess the validity of those media reports suggesting that the record turnout among blacks and Latinos explains the passage of Proposition 8.
+In an effort to do so, Table 6 calculates the number of black and Latino voters supporting Proposition 8, based on their 2008 turnout rate as well as their 2004 turnout rate.
+These estimates are based on both the NEP data (columns 2-3) and the independent exit poll survey conducted by David Binder Research (DBR), which is used in Egan and Sherrill's (2009) report.

+If Latinos' and blacks' increased rates of turnout were responsible for the passage of Proposition 8, then would their vote preferences, if calculated at the 2004 turnout rates, result in a defeat of Proposition 8?
+The total number of voters who casted their ballots on Prop 8 was 10,271,399, and the difference in the number of voters who supported and opposed the initiative is 504,479.
+If black and Latinos voters in 2008 voted at the same rates as they did in 2004, their combined support for Proposition 8 still would far exceed the vote difference in support or opposition of it.
+Moreover, regardless of the survey estimates used (DBR or NEP), the total number of blacks and Latinos who voted for Proposition 8 would still have led to its passage.
+Thus, the increase in the rates of black and Latino turnout in the 2008 general election is not to blame for the passage of Proposition 8.
+Even if these two groups in California voted at the same levels as they did in 2004, it would still have been enough to ban same-sex marriage in California.